R-M77/Resume/README.md

 Please see PDF file named "Resume_Armin_Eshaghi.pdf"

 ## Publications
-Please see Publications folder for links to some of my publications
+Please see "Publications" for links to some of my publications